Triangles in randomly perturbed graphs: Concluding remarks and open problems

 The counterexamples for other values of $r>3$ and $k\ne 2$ can be constructed in a similar way, by slightly modifying the corresponding extremal graph defined above.
-In the case when $k=2$ this construction is not possible and we believe that Theorem~\ref{thm:main} generalises to $K_r$.
+In the case when $k=2$ this construction does not increase the lower bound $n^{-1} \log n$ and, with Theorem~\ref{thm:sublinear} in mind, we believe that Theorem~\ref{thm:main} generalises to $K_r$.
 However we believe that in all cases, using our methods, Theorem~\ref{thm:non-extremal} can be extended to $K_r$: i.e.~for all $2 \le k \le r-1$ and with $\alpha=1-k/r$, when $G_\alpha$ is not close (with a similar condition as in Definition~\ref{def:stability}) to the extremal graph defined above, then $p \ge C n^{-2/k}$ is sufficient for a $K_r$-factor in $G_\alpha \cup G(n,p)$.